rust-lang/book/src/ch19-06-macros.md

 ### Declarative Macros with `macro_rules!` for General Metaprogramming

-The most widely used form of macros in Rust is *declarative macros*.
+The most widely used form of macros in Rust is the *declarative macro*.
 These are also sometimes referred to as “macros by example,” “`macro_rules!` macros,” or just plain “macros.”
 At their core, declarative macros allow you to write something similar to a Rust `match` expression.
 As discussed in Chapter 6, `match` expressions are control structures that take an expression, compare the resulting value of the expression to patterns, and then run the code associated